urbanopt/urbanopt.github.io/getting_started/getting_started.md

       <p>the process command can be used with the following additional REopt-related options:</p>
       <ol>
         <li><strong>--reopt-resilience</strong>: adding this option will include resilience reporting in the REopt optimization</li>
-        <li><strong>--reopt-keep-existing</strong>: the REoptLite API rate limit (300 API calls per hour) may be reached when processing projects with a large number of features.
+        <li><strong>--reopt-keep-existing</strong>: the REopt API rate limit (300 API calls per hour) may be reached when processing projects with a large number of features.
 If that is the case, use this option to continue processing the remaining features after the hour has elapsed.</li>
       </ol>
       <p>You can run the help command to see the full list of options:</p>
       <div class="language-terminal highlighter-rouge"><pre class="highlight"><code><span class="code-text">  uo process --help</span></code></pre></div>